iwasahighwayman/my-elusive-whale/README.md

 If we apply an opposing current across the coil(s) for a small time window, the relay contacts move to the opposite connection.

-Latching relays have no concept of "normally-open" versus "normally closed" ... vendor-provided electrical diagrams will arbitrarily determine which contacts are considered connected in their "reset" state, then define the opposite to declare the contact's "set state" position.
+Latching relays have no concept of "normally-open" versus "normally closed" ... vendor-provided electrical diagrams will arbitrarily determine which contacts are considered connected in their "reset state", then define the opposite to declare the contact's "set state" position.

 Latching relays come in two forms:
 - One coil and the set/reset functionality occurs by regulating the positive and negative voltage across the coil as desired